Summer Reading

 As I got older, I started reading magazines.
 I had so many Popular Mechanics and Popular Science magazines I should have had a subscription to each.
 Of course, I was also an avid reader of Inside Kung Fu, because there was short period in my life where I was planning a career as, you know, a ninja.

-I picked up a book on the Bermuda Triangle by complete serendipity.
-It was probably an old library discard, but my mom told me I could pick any book I wanted and somehow that one ended up in my hand.
+One summer, I picked up a book on the Bermuda Triangle by complete serendipity.
+It was probably an old library discard, but my mom told me I could pick any book I wanted at a community sale and somehow that one ended up in my hand.
 It was full of pseudo science and crackpot theories, but below the surface it carried a message that resonated deeply with me… that there was more to the world than what they taught us in school.
 Ultimately that book led to later popular, but more mainstream science books like Stephen Hawking’s A Brief History of Time.

 In the end, there’s tremendous value in reading.
 Casual summer reading, those books that you dust off from the closet and pull out just to pass a rainy afternoon, or to relax before you go to bed, can lead to unimaginable places.